 Additional Resources

 Often DUIs are part of a larger more serious problem such as alcoholism and depression.
-Regardless, if this is your first dui in Georgia, alcoholism is a disease that affects more than just the DUI offender.
+Regardless, of whether this is your first DUI in Georgia, alcoholism is a disease that affects more than just the DUI offender.
 It destroys families every day.
 Unfortunately, DUIs usually go hand in hand with alcoholism.
 We have assembled a list of resources for alcohol and substance abuse: